coecms-training/access-om2-course/payu.rst

    enable defaults to true
    Don't need to specify flags, enable or exe
-   Fewer flags, as mppnccombine-fast has fewer options
+   Fewer flags, as mppnccombine-fast has fewer options Don't get your hopes up Ryan, I haven't written restart
+     collation, but when it is done, adding restart:true will collate restarts when the restart cleaning is done

 Replaces kludgey ``collate_`` options with dictionary